- Best Days & Calendars

 Trough An elongated region of low atmospheric pressure, often associated with a weather front.

-Unsettled A period of variable and uncertain weather.
+Unsettled A period of variable and uncertain weather, conducive to precipitation.

 Virga Wisps or streaks of precipitation (water or ice particles) streaming down from a cloud but evaporating before reaching the Earth’s surface.